My Story ~ by Peggy Weston

 Published September 22, 2011 in VocalistNews

-Throughout my years of singing, I have experienced a wide variety of music accompanists with various instruments, degrees of music talent and experience, and different personalities.
+Throughout my years of singing, I have experienced working with a wide variety of music accompanists with various instruments, degrees of music talent and experience, and different personalities.

 Music accompanying is a craft within itself.
 An accompanist may embrace your lyrics, or leave you no space for phrasing and creativity; some are sensitive to your expression, others play too loudly on everything, or are too reserved and lack passion and dynamics; some interact musically with you, while others lead all of the time and assume you don't know musically what to do, or think it's a competition and their egos shadow the music.
 It can be a wonderful, magical, loving, creative experience, or just...okay, or painful to get through the gig.